Understanding Appeals (Reconsiderations) for Medical Care

 You have the right to file an appeal if we deny coverage for an item or service.
 An appeal is a formal way of asking us to review and change an organization determination we have made.
 You may ask us for an expedited (fast) appeal if you believe that waiting for a decision could seriously put your life or health at risk, or affect your ability to regain maximum function.
 If your doctor makes or supports the expedited request, we must expedite our decision.

-Send the written request for a standard or expedited appeals within 60 calendar days from the date of the notice of the organization determination (except when the filing time frame is extended).
+File the verbal or written request for a standard or expedited appeal within 60 calendar days from the date of the notice of the organization determination (except when the filing time frame is extended).
 You must include the following:

 - First name, last name, address, phone number, date of birth, and ConnectiCare ID number